-DESCRIPTION PAGE NUMBER OF THIS REPORT (1) Consolidated Statements of Income for each of the three fiscal years in the period ended September 30, 1995 F-1 (2) Consolidated Balance Sheets at September 30, 1995 and 1994 F-2 (3) Consolidated Statements of Cash Flows for each of the three . , fiscal years in the period ended September 30, 1995 F-3 (4) Notes to Consolidated Financial Statements F-4 to F-20 (5) Statement of Management Responsibility for Financial Reporting and Report of Independent Accountants relating to the Consolidated Financial Statements listed above F-21 to F-22
+DESCRIPTION PAGE (1) Consolidated Statements of Income for each of the three fiscal years in the period ended September 30, 1996 25 (2) (3) Consolidated Balance Sheets at September 30, 1996 and 1995 Consolidated Statements of Cash Flows for each of the three fiscal (3) years in the period ended September 30, 1996 28 (4) Notes to Consolidated Financial Statements 29 to 39 (5) Statement of Management Responsibility for Financial Reporting and Report of Independent Accountants relating to the Consolidated Financial Statements listed above 40

-- (b) Reports on Form 8-K. None, except as previously reported in Cabot's Quarterly Report on Form 10-Q for the quarter ended June 30, 1995, file reference 1-5667, filed with the Commission on August 14, 1995. - (c) Exhibits. (not included in copies of the Form 10-K provided upon request) $\,$
+- (b) Reports on Form 8-K. None. - (c) Exhibits. (not included in copies of the Form 10-K sent to stockholders) $\,$